Voice Assistants for Health Self-Management: Designing for and with Older Adults

-However, getting started with VA technology can be challenging for older adults due to usability issues while navigating the system \cite{mahmood2024situated, shade2020voice, bolanos2020adapting}.
-Our VA aimed to address the navigation challenge by introducing cues to support independent interaction.
-While the LLM-powered VA could assist participants within an interaction, it struggled to guide them between interactions.
-For instance, when participant 1C asked how to access the assistant later, the VA gave a generic response, \vquotes{``Feel free to reach out at any time.
-I am here,''} instead of providing clearer instructions, \vquotes{``To contact me later, just say: Alexa, personal health assistant''} Context-aware responses, and real-time guidance are key to helping older adults engage effectively with conversational VAs to achieve their goal \cite{mahmood2024situated, koon2020perceptions}.
+\amh{Older adults have different speaking styles, accents and fluency.
+Thus, they may need to do code-switching to converse with VAs \cite{harrington2022s}, not only in how they say it but also in what they choose to say \cite{mahmood2024situated, pradhan2020use, pradhan2018accessibility}.
+However, our observations show that due to the LLM's contextual understanding and its ability to mitigate speech recognition and intent recognition errors \cite{mahmood2025user}, participants---regardless of their prior experience with VAs---found the system easy to use.
+Unlike prior work \cite{mahmood2024situated}, our implementation of an LLM-powered VA introduced navigation cues to guide and support independent interaction.
+While the VA effectively guided participants within a single interaction, it struggled with providing guidance across interactions.
+For instance, when participant 1C asked how to access the personal health assistant later, the VA gave a generic response, \textit{``Feel free to reach out at any time.
+I am here,''} instead of a clear instruction, such as, \textit{``To contact me later, just say: Alexa, personal health assistant''}.
+To address this, the VA should provide actionable guidance on system use and capabilities both within and between interactions.
+Additionally, older adults with limited technological familiarity may require extra support for tasks such as entering medical information and initiating interactions with the VA.
+Step-by-step assistance, context-aware responses, dynamic tutorials, and real-time guidance are essential for enabling older adults to engage effectively with conversational VAs and achieve their goals \cite{mahmood2024situated, koon2020perceptions}.} Additionally, older adults less familiar with technology may need extra support, such as entering medical information and starting interactions with the VA.
+The VA should offer step-by-step assistance for these tasks as well.
+Context-aware responses, dynamic tutorials, and real-time guidance are key to helping older adults engage effectively with conversational VAs to achieve their goal \cite{mahmood2024situated, koon2020perceptions}.